silent9669/vn-food-detection/README.md

 > Combining YOLOv10 + EfficientNet_B4 for 97%+ accuracy in Vietnamese food recognition with automatic nutrition calculation

-**Production-ready system for detecting and classifying 30 authentic Vietnamese dishes with automatic serving counts and nutrition calculation**

 ---

 ## 📊 Tech Stack